kworkflow/patch-hub/paper/paper.md

 # Summary

-Patch-hub is a terminal-based software written in Rust that seeks to streamline one of the key processes of the Linux kernel development cycle: the review of contributions, known as patchsets.
-Its main features include browsing the patches of each subsystem, applying a contribution locally for validation and also the option of responding directly to a patchset, indicating that it has been reviewed.
+`Patch-hub` is a terminal-based software written in Rust that aims to streamline one of the key workflows in the Linux kernel development model: reviewing patches.
+Its main features include browsing the patches of each Linux development mailing list, applying them locally for validation, and also the option to respond to them with a _Reviewed-by_ tag.

-Beyond its practical value, patch-hub represents a broader effort to modernize kernel development workflows.
+Beyond its practical value, `patch-hub` is part of a broader effort to modernize Linux kernel development workflows and mitigate bottlenecks.
 By simplifying how reviewers and developers interact with patchsets, the tool not only reduces friction in the review process but also creates opportunities for empirical research on software engineering practices within this ecosystem.

 # Statement of need